College Packing List: What To Bring To College

 Former Admissions Committee Member, Columbia University

 As you prepare to leave home and start a new chapter in your life, you’ll want to bring everything you need to kick off your journey.
-Read on for a breakdown of a college packing list of items every freshman should have.
+Read on for a breakdown of items every freshman should have.

 You’ve done all the hard work of looking for your dream colleges, going through the application process, and getting into college.
 Now it’s time to get to the exciting part: getting ready to move into your new place!